ocaml/ocaml.org/data/planet/kcsrk/continuous-benchmarking--call-for-benchmarks.md

 <p>The benchmarks and the benchmarking infrastructure were adapted from <a href="https://github.com/OCamlPro/ocamlbench-repo">OCamlPro&rsquo;s
 benchmark suite</a> aimed at
-benchmarking <a href="https://bench.flambda.ocamlpro.com/">Flambda optimisation passes</a>.
+benchmarking <a href="https://bench.flambda.ocamlpro.com/ - [1 Client error: SSL peer certificate or SSH remote key was not OK]">Flambda optimisation passes</a>.
 The difference with the new infrastructure is that all the data is generated as static HTML and CSV files with data processing performed on the client side in JavaScript.
 I find the new setup easier to manage and deploy.</p>